entelect-incubator/.NET/Phase 7/Dashboard/MVC/Step 1/README.md

 ![AppSettings](Assets/2020-12-15-08-05-32.png)

-In Pezza.Portal open appsettings.json and add the AppSettings into it
+In Portal open appsettings.json and add the AppSettings into it

 ```json
 {